2007 Bowman Scholars

 - Title: Reconfigurable Control of an Electric Warship Thermal Cooling System

-- Advisor: Associate Professor Edwin L. Zivi, Systems Engineering Department
+- Advisors: Associate Professor Edwin L. Zivi - Systems Engineering Department, Assistant Research Professor Yonggon Lee - Systems Engineering Department

 Reconfigurable Control of an Electric Warship Thermal Cooling System